CRA and the Underground Economy

 Unlike TFSA withdrawals, you do pay tax on the withdrawal as your contributions were made with pretax dollars ... remember that refund you got when you initially made your contribution?
 Here's where you pay it back.

 As RRSP withdrawals are reported as income, they will affect your OAS (Old Age Security) payment in retirement.
-Your OAS payment begin between age 65 and 70.
+Your OAS payment begins between age 65 and 70.
 Your OAS payment is clawed back (referred to as OAS Recovery Tax) when you meet certain thresholds.
-For 2024, the inflation adjusted threshold starts at $90,997 with the maximum threshold at $142,609.
+For July 2025 to June 2026, the inflation adjusted threshold starts at $90,997 ($86,912 for July 2024 to June 2025) with the maximum thresholds for 65-74 years old at $148,451, and 75 years old and over at $154,196.

 Reasons to Choose a RRSP Contribution Over an TFSA Contribution